null

 If you want to add a little height to your planting, you can add a little trellis or post for climbing philodendrons to climb up.
 The key is to provide a rough surface for the plant to grab onto.
 Buy or make a moss pole (you'll find them online), or use a 2-inch square dowel wrapped in rope.

+You'll want to snip off any dead or damaged leaves as you see them, but otherwise philodendrons don't require much pruning.
 If the stems of your climbing philodendron are getting too long, simply snip off 6 inches of each of the longest stems.
 If desired, you can grow more philodendrons by removing all but the top 2 or 3 leaves on each stem and placing the stems in a cup of lukewarm water.
-Once they begin to grow roots, plant each in a small container using the instructions in the "How to Plant" section above.
+Once they begin to grow roots, plant each in a small container using the instructions in the "How to Repot" section above.

 Recommended Articles